 His fear is that nationwide campaigns would be even more dominated by money, as expensive TV ad markets in coastal cities like San Francisco and New York would require huge investments from campaigns, which would leave them with less to spend on grassroots organizing.
 Inevitably, candidates would have to raise even greater amounts of cash than they do now, and dozens of new super PACs would crop up on both sides to help buoy the official campaigns.

 Making things extra complicated is that some constitutional scholars question whether the NPV is even legal.

 "The proposed NPV compact is plainly unconstitutional for a reason that has received very little attention," Daniel H. Lowenstein of the UCLA School of Law wrote me in an email.
 "The legislature has plenary authority to select a means by which the state selects electors.
-The legislature is not authorized to select a means by which someone else, such as the Pope, or the Queen of England, or the United Nations General Assembly, or a majority of voters in the United States can select electors."
+The legislature is not authorised to select a means by which someone else, such as the Pope, or the Queen of England or the United Nations General Assembly, or a majority of voters in the United States can select electors."